Why Can’t My Child Talk? Common Types of Speech and Language Disorders

 A child with just a phonological disorder exhibits typically developing language, meaning that his vocabulary and utterance length are the same as his peers, but he continues to exhibit patterns that are consistent with a younger child’s speech errors.
 He sounds younger than he is.
-A child with phonological disorder needs speech therapy to learn new patterns.
+A child with a phonological disorder needs speech therapy to learn new patterns.
 The most popular approach for therapy for this disorder is the Hodson Cycles Approach.
 A pattern is targeted in therapy for a certain number of sessions, and then a new pattern is initiated.
 Once all of the patterns are addressed, the cycle starts over.
 Your child’s speech sounds begin to improve, even if it’s not “perfect” through the first few cycles.
 This approach has lots of research to support it.
 It’s generally used for highly unintelligible kids over three.
-For more information on this approach, ask your child’s SLP if it’s right for your child, because even the veterans know and use this technique.
+For more information on this approach, ask your child’s SLP if it’s right for your child because even the veterans know and use this technique.

-An articulation disorder is difficulty with the production or pronunciation of speech sounds.
+An articulation disorder is a difficulty with the production or pronunciation of speech sounds.
 This difficulty may be present with an isolated sound such as substituting /w/ for /r/, difficulty with blends such as “st,”or with distortion of sounds such as a lisp.
 Sometimes clinicians speak of phonological disorders and articulation disorders interchangeably.
-I use the term “phonological disorder” when there seems to be difficulty with attaining a “pattern” of sounds and the term “articulation disorder” when a child has difficulty with only a couple of sounds rather than an identifiable pattern.
+I use the term “phonological disorder” when there seems to be a difficulty with attaining a “pattern” of sounds and the term “articulation disorder” when a child has difficulty with only a couple of sounds rather than an identifiable pattern.
 If a child is still exhibiting errors with even a few sounds after most of his peers can correctly use the sound, he needs therapy to help him.
 For a list of ages when children acquire certain sounds, try this chart.

 Language Processing or Auditory Processing Disorder